Home

 No-load power consumption : < 0.2 Watt

-Full detailed writeout of schematic design, parts list, printed circuit layout and performance data can be downloaded from Power Integration website at the link below.
+Full detailed writeout of schematic design, parts list, printed circuit layout and performance data can be downloaded from Power Integration.

 Power Integrations Switch Mode Power Supply